 The Illyrian settlement of Byllis occupied a dominant position on the summit of a hill 520 meters above sea level, over the road from Apollonia to Epirus and into Macedonia.
 It became the headquarters of the league of the Bylliones, a Hellenized Illyrian tribe first mentioned around 380 BC by the Greek geographer Pseudo-Scylax.
 The Bylliones had a sophisticated system of

 The state of the Bylliones flourished until 229 BC when the Romans landed in Apollonia, and their territory became a field of battle between the Roman and Macedonian armies for the control of Apollonia.
 In 49-48 BC, during Caesar’s Civil War, Byllis surrendered to Julius Caesar and became a supply base for his army.
-The city was later turned into a Roman colony as is shown by several Latin inscriptions found there referring to the city as Colonia Iulia Augusta which became part of the province of Epirus Nova.
-The city walls were rebuilt, the theatre and stoas were reconstructed and other monuments were erected.
+The city was later turned into a Roman colony, as shown by several Latin inscriptions that referred to the city as Colonia Iulia Augusta, which became part of the province of Epirus Nova.
+The city walls were rebuilt, the theatre and stoas were reconstructed, and other monuments were erected.

 Byllis was attacked and sacked by the Visigoths towards the end of the 4th century AD, but the city was reconstructed under Theodosius II (408-450 AD).
-The city suffered another attacked by the Sclaveni (a South Slavic tribe) and was again reconstructed under Emperor Justinian I (483-565).
-During Justinian’s reign, Byllis became an important religious centre and the seat of a bishopric.
-Several large Palaeo-Christian basilicas were built, all of them featuring lavishly decorated mosaics.
-Sadly for the visitors, all the mosaics are kept covered with protective layers of sand and are not visible.
+The city suffered another attacked by the Sclaveni (a South Slavic tribe) and was again rebuilt under Emperor Justinian I (483-565).
+During Justinian’s reign, Byllis became an important religious centre and bishopric seat.
+Several large Palaeo-Christian basilicas were built, all featuring lavishly decorated mosaics.
+Sadly for the visitors, all the mosaics are covered with protective layers of sand and are not visible.
 In 586 AD, Byllis was sacked by foreign invaders and was abandoned.
-The seat of the bisphoric was moved to Ballsh, preserving the name of the old city.
+The seat of the bishopric was moved to Ballsh, preserving the name of the old city.